-Invoices that are attached to FPO's need no signatures.
+Invoices that are attached to FPO's shall be stamped, signed and forwarded to Accounts Payable as per Section XXII.
 Approvals will be tracked by the financial software.

 SECTION III SOLICITATION AND APPROVAL LEVEL THRESHOLDS

 PURPOSE: To describe the various levels of the competitive process and to identify the levels of authority in the procurement function of the City.
 The procurement function is designed to maximize the purchasing value of public funds in procurement and to provide safeguards for maintaining a procurement system of quality and integrity.